 2019 VW Atlas Vs. 2018 VW Atlas

 Automakers come out with a new iteration of their key models every year, and sometimes it can be a bit difficult to keep up with the changes.
 Is it always worth buying the latest model?
-How much are they improved really?
+How improved are they really?

 It depends.
 The Volkswagen Atlas was just introduced as an all-new vehicle for the 2018 model year, so it’s to be expected that Volkswagen isn’t going to change it up too much right off the bat.
 But that’s not to say it’s exactly the same.
 What’s new on the 2019 Volkswagen Atlas?